Pressures for using the developer's solicitor

 Developers often recommend a particular solicitor for your new build purchase.
-These recommendations can involve referral fees, where the developer receives a financial benefit for directing you to a certain legal team.
+These recommendations can involve a financial incentive for the developer, to direct you to a certain legal team.

 This practice raises concerns about the impartiality of the service you receive.
 Your decision should weigh the convenience of using a recommended solicitor against the possibility of a conflict of interest affecting your best interests.